solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 Notice that in that file we have told the GitHub action to use the `FLY_API_TOKEN` we just setup.

-Also because my `fly.toml` is not in the solution root but in the backend folder I can tell fly to look for it there by setting the environment variable `FLY_PROJECT_PATH`
+Also because my `fly.toml` is not in the solution root but in the backend folder I can tell fly to look for it by setting the environment variable `FLY_PROJECT_PATH`

 ```yml
 FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}
 FLY_PROJECT_PATH: backend
 ```

-Also make sure the `fly.toml` is not in your .gitignore file.
+Also, make sure the `fly.toml` is not in your .gitignore file.

-And so with that every time I accept a pull request or I push to master my backend will get deployed to fly.io!
+And so with that, every time I accept a pull request or I push to master my backend will get deployed to fly.io!

 ![](https://i.imgur.com/LqxEeQ2.png)